km-kushmathur/multi-modal-rag-cheme/README.md

 * **Groq API:** Used to access high-speed language models for summarization of all text-based content.
 * **ChromaDB:** An open-source vector database that stores the summary embeddings and enables fast similarity searches.
 * **VS Code + WSL:** The development and runtime environment for the project.

+## Disclaimer

+This repository and notebook are provided as an example script intended only for local experimentation and educational purposes.

+If you plan on sharing this code or uploading it to a public repository, please create an alternate `.env` file to safely store your API keys and ensure that file is added to your `.gitignore` to prevent accidental exposure of sensitive credentials.